Traveling with Kids: Make Your Flight Great Again

 Be sure to read the section tips for packing your carry-on when traveling with children.
 It will make flying with kids a much more pleasant experience.

 Remember, young kids usually do not have much patience for airport security.
 Do not travel with snacks because this will lead to extra scrutiny during the screening.

 Gather all the pivotal documents that you will require for your destination.
-It includes passports, transport details, a printed itinerary, and tickets.
+It includes passports or domestic travel identification, transport details, a printed itinerary, and tickets.

 It's best to download the mobile app of your airline and get the boarding passes pre-loaded on your smartphone.
 Also, stay educated about your airline's booking, boarding policies, and seat selection.
 They can differ from one airline provider to another and even by the route.

 Although you may miss out on sleep time, booking an early morning flight could offer you huge benefits.
 It will help you avoid delays at takeoff and landing.

 Early morning flights are also less prone to turbulence, mainly thunderstorms, as per the National Severe Storms Laboratory.
 It’s best to leave before 8 a.m.

 But make sure your little one gets a good night's sleep.
 If he or she is sleep-deprived, this can create a nuisance inside the plane.
 You can avoid flights with late-night connections and long layovers.

 Remember, people want to relax and rest on the plane.
 Obviously, you do not want to cause outrage by bringing a crying infant along.

 You can also reserve a nonstop flight for your child whenever possible.
 Moving children (especially infants and toddlers) and their belongings from plane-to-plane and through terminals is enough to put anyone over the edge.